The management of civil parking enforcement within the County of Devon by the Council will:

 This exemption only applies for as long as it takes for the tradesperson to make the situation safe, for example, turning off the gas mains.

-These drivers may be eligible for an annual trade permit and should be provided a leaflet.
+These drivers may be eligible for an annual trade permit, and you should direct them to the Devon County Council website for details where possible.

-The principle vehicle involved in a wedding or funeral (bridal car or hearse) are considered exempt from parking restrictions and should not be issued a PCN.
+The principal vehicles involved in a wedding or funeral (Bridal Car, Hearse or Funeral Limousines) are considered exempt from parking restrictions and should not be issued a PCN.

 Mourners or wedding guests are expected to comply with the regulations and should not be parked in contravention.

-Although the service operates a policy of proactively avoiding a presence at these events unless otherwise requested, there are occasions where you will accidentally patrol into them.
-In these circumstances, it is acceptable to contact a supervisor or team manager for further advice.
+Although the service operates a policy of proactively avoiding a presence at these events unless otherwise requested, there are occasions where you may patrol into them.
+In these circumstances it is acceptable to contact a supervisor or Team Manager for further advice.

-Any professional glazier who must install a large storefront-sized pane of glass that is pre-arranged will also be considered exempt except for the same restrictions.
+Any professional glazier who must install a large storefront sized pane of glass which is pre-arranged will also be considered exempt except for the same restrictions.

 Both activities should be immediately obvious to you and if you cannot see any work being carried out a glazier’s vehicle is not exempt by default.

-Any pre-planned glazing works, such as refitting home windows, would not be covered by this exemption.
+Any other pre-planned glazing works, such as refitting home windows, would not be covered by this exemption.

-Glaziers may be eligible for an annual trade permit and should be provided with a leaflet.
+Glaziers may be eligible for an annual trade permit, and you should direct them to the Devon County Council website for details where possible.

 Where applicable this would be considered loading so long as you witness the activity.